Samyuktha-sam/TodoDocker/README.md

 ## Overview

 This Todo Application allows users to manage their tasks by providing functionalities to create, read, update, and delete tasks.
-The backend is built with C# .NET and an SQLite database, while the frontend is developed using ReactJS with TypeScript, Vite, Tailwind CSS, and React Query.
+The backend is built with C# .NET and an postgresql database, while the frontend is developed using ReactJS with TypeScript, Vite, Tailwind CSS, and React Query.
 ![Image](https://github.com/user-attachments/assets/0d83076c-b6d2-49e5-b53f-40e9e4b5c623)
 TodoApp home view.
-Each task shows its priority via symbols (red upward arrow = High, yellow exclamation = Medium, green downward arrow = Low).
-The list displays the 6 most recent tasks.
+Each task shows its priority(High,Medium,Low).
+The list displays the 5 most recent tasks.
 When a task is ticked as completed, it appears with strikethrough text and is removed from the active list.

 ## Table of Contents